a-canya/optnull/README.md

 ## Motivation

-The idea to create this package was to be used in PATCH requests.
-Imagine you have a `/users/:userID` endpoint which implements a PATCH method.
-A user is represented with a JSON such as `{"id": "123", "name": "Alice", "age": 23, "birth": "2001-06-06T12:00:00Z"}`.
+The idea to create this package was to be used in PATCH HTTP requests.
+Imagine you have a `/users/:userID` endpoint which accepts the PATCH method.
+A user is represented with a JSON such as `{"id": "123", "name": "Alice", "age": 23, "birth": "2001-06-21T00:00:00Z"}`.
 Fields other than id are optional.
-A PATCH request may not modify some fields, set them to null or set them to a new value.
-A PATCH request to `/users/123` with body `{"name": "John"}` sets name to John, a body of `{"name": null}` sets the name to null and `{"age": 33}` does not modify the name.
+A PATCH request may, for each optional field, (a) modify its value, (b) unset its value, or (c) do nothing.
+For example, a PATCH request to `/users/123` with body `{"name": "John"}` sets name to John, a body of `{"name": null}` sets the name to null and `{"age": 33}` does not modify the name.